-See, e.g., letters from ACI, AICPA, CFA Institute, Cigna, Data Coalition, FEI, IRIS, Kumar, Lewis, Members of Congress, Merrill, Workiva I, XBRL International, and XBRL US.
-But see letter from ICI I (stating that funds will not realize a significant increase in the effectiveness and between HTML and XBRL data);86 and (iii) increase the data's usability (through greater accessibility and transparency of the data and enhanced capabilities for data users, who would no longer have to view the XBRL data separately from the text of the documents).87 One commenter stated that while "Inline XBRL will not directly contribute to increased quality . . . indirectly, Inline XBRL will contribute to better decisions related to the meaning conveyed by the machine-readable XBRL format."88 Another commenter emphasized the benefit of Inline XBRL "in allowing filers greater control over the presentation of financial exhibits."89
+The Commission received a number of comments that addressed data usability, quality, and cost issues.
+Various commenters stated that Inline XBRL would, over time, (i) increase the efficiency of review and yield savings of XBRL preparation time and cost; 85 (ii) potentially improve the quality of XBRL data (by reducing discrepancies between HTML and XBRL data); 86 and (iii) increase the data's usability (through greater accessibility and transparency of the data and enhanced capabilities for data users, who would no longer have to view the XBRL data separately from the text of the documents).87 One commenter stated that while "Inline XBRL will not directly contribute to increased quality . . . indirectly, Inline XBRL will contribute to better decisions related to the meaning conveyed by the machine-readable XBRL format."
+88 Another commenter emphasized the benefit of Inline XBRL 'in allowing filers greater control over the presentation of financial exhibits."
+89

 Several commenters that supported requiring Inline XBRL for financial statement information expressed concern that switching to Inline XBRL would not be sufficient to significantly improve the quality of financial statement information XBRL data without additional measures.
-Some of these commenters recommended that the Commission implement additional validation rules, including the incorporation of XBRL Data Quality Committee validation rules.
-90 Some of these commenters recommended expanding the efficiency of XBRL preparation) and letter from Pergamit (stating that Inline XBRL would not yield benefits for filers).
+Some of these commenters recommended that the Commission implement additional validation rules, including the incorporation of XBRL Data Quality Committee validation rules.90 Some of these commenters recommended expanding the scope of auditor assurance to include review of XBRL tags.91 Some commenters encouraged additional engagement or alignment with other entities such as the Financial Accounting Standards Board ("FASB"), the IASB, and international regulators who are also using the Inline XBRL format.92